 Despite being essential workers with a high risk for COVID-19 infection, New York farmworkers were not included in vaccination tier 1B

 Members of our audience sent requests for information regarding who and how one can get the vaccine in New York.
-Here is a list of what we know so far, and how you can get the vaccine if you are eligible.
+Here is what we know and how you can get the vaccine.

 New York State implemented a new eviction moratorium with some differences from the ones in the past.
 Here we explain how to proceed

 New York State extended its Rent Relief Program because the original requirements were too narrow.
 Now more people can get the benefit

 Documented asked its community of Latino immigrants about their concerns with the COVID vaccine.
 Safety seems to be a top priority as they seem to not be willing to get the vaccine without having some questions asked first

 Up to 170,000 New Yorkers Are Expected to Get First Round of Coronavirus Vaccine in Less Than a Week.
 Here’s What You Need to Know